gregorydavidlong/snort_log_parser/README.md

 # Running the parser

-The `SnortLogParser#analyse` function in the main entry point.
+The `Analyser#analyse` function in the main entry point.
 Look at the rspec tests for an example usage.

 Use the rake command to run the rspec tests: